rgdSolutions/trivia-quiz-app/README.md

 Because I use [Cursor](https://www.cursor.com/en) as my go-to IDE, there is always some level of generative AI assistance in the background to populate repetetive code like database schemas, api endpoints, redux RTK Query api endpoints, and Vitest test cases.
 I also used chatGPT to help me troubleshoot my Dockerfile.
 I tested and validated any and all AI suggestions before commiting them.
 Outside of the Cursor IDE and chatGPT for the Dockerfile, no other generative AI tools were used.

 ## Further Development
-To further development of this app, you need to clone this repository locally and have the following dependencies installed on your system:
+To continue the development of this app, you need to clone this repository locally and have the following dependencies installed on your system:
 - [Node.js v22](https://nodejs.org/)
 - [Yarn](https://yarnpkg.com/)
 - [Docker](https://www.docker.com/)